jasonm23/onlisp-markdown/onlisp.md

 within its body.

 The program in Figure 21.5 illustrates how the two operators work together.
 Initially, the barbarians have two aims: to capture Rome and to plunder it.
-Captur- ing the city has (slightly) higher priority, and so will run ﬁrst.
+Capturing the city has (slightly) higher priority, and so will run ﬁrst.
 However, after the city has been reduced, the priority of the capture process decreases to 1.
 Then there is a vote, and plunder, as the highest-priority process, starts running.